History of Scarborough F.C.: Rise into The Football League

 After gaining their footing with a solid 12th-place finish during their first season in The Football League, Scarborough reached the promotion playoffs in 1988–89 due to finishing fifth, though they lost out to Leyton Orient.
 Rivalry with York City picked up during this period.
 Scarborough were having major financial problems off the field, due to the step up; this in part led to the resignation of Warnock during the 1988–89 season, with coach Colin Morris stepping up to replace him.
 The business smarts of Geoffrey Richmond saved the club and a deal with McCain saw the Athletic Ground renamed the McCain Stadium, nicknamed The Theatre of Chips.
 Despite a bad start to the following season, which led to the dismissal of Morris and his replacement by Ray McHale, Scarborough became giant killers when they dumped Chelsea out of the League Cup in October 1989, with Martin Russell scoring the winner in the 3–2 home victory.
-The 1992–93 season saw the introduction of the Premier League and so the division Scarborough was in was renamed Football League Division Three.
+The 1992–93 season saw the introduction of the Premier League and so the division Scarborough was in was renamed the Football League Third Division.
 The season brought more excitement in the League Cup as Scarborough reached the Fourth Round, knocking out Bradford City, Coventry City and Plymouth Argyle before narrowly losing 1–0 to Arsenal due to a Nigel Winterburn goal.
 Darren Foreman became the first Boro player to score a hat-trick in The Football League and was a prolific goalscorer throughout his stay.

-Scarborough finished dangerously close to the Division Four drop zone in the 1989–90 season, despite their cup exploits, but their form improved in the two seasons that followed, which saw finishes of 9th and 12th respectively.
+Scarborough finished dangerously close to the drop zone in the 1989–90 season, despite their cup exploits, but their form improved in the two seasons that followed, which saw finishes of 9th and 12th respectively.
 They were again in play-off contention for much of 1992–93, but a dismal run of form saw McHale sacked and replaced by Phil Chambers as the season drew to a close.
 Chambers in turn was dismissed only a few months into the following season after a poor start (though his cause was not helped by having had to sell off much of his squad during the summer), and replaced by Steve Wicks, who engineered a major turnaround in form to finish in 14th place.
 Richmond took control of Bradford City in 1994 and their chairman Dave Simpson took control of Scarborough in a "swap" move.
 Simpson in turn sold the club to John Russell later that year.